 5 Oil-Free Salad Dressing Recipes

-Below you’ll find my five go-to dressing recipes, each filling a different need.
+Below you’ll find my seven go-to dressing recipes, each filling a different need.
 Based on how my family is feeling in the moment, and what food we have available, we’ll whip up one of these, throw a salad together, and call it a meal.

 But keep in mind, salads don’t always have to look like a plate of lettuce and toppings.
 You can combine a bunch of grated vegetables, have it focus on pasta, or simply use these dressings as dipping sauces.
 It’s not too far of a stretch to call that a salad.